mirai73/bedrock-fm/README.md

 **Convenience classes to interact with Bedrock Foundation Models**

-Bedrock provides a unified API to invoke foundation models in the form of `bedrock.invoke_model()` and `bedrock.invoke_model_with_response_stream()`.
+Amazon Bedrock provides a unified API to invoke foundation models in the form of `bedrock.invoke_model()` and `bedrock.invoke_model_with_response_stream()`.
 These unified methods require a `modelId` and a stringified JSON `body` containing the model specific input parameters.
 Additional parameters, such as `accept`, and `contentType` can also be specified.

 This simplicity comes at the cost that developers need to know the model specific format of the `body` payload.
 Moreover, the payloads being completely different, does not allow to easy swapping out a model for another.
 Another disadvantage is that the generic `body` cannot be type annotated and the developer cannot therefore take advantage of IDE autocompletion features.